Joint Optimization of Uplink Power and Computational Resources in Mobile Edge Computing-Enabled Cell-Free Massive MIMO: Introduction

-Finally, the performance of CF-mMIMO with MEC has been recently explored in~\cite{Mukherjee2020}.
-This work studies a joint radio and computational resource allocation using queuing theory and stochastic geometry, by considering a random computation latency model.
+Finally, the performance of CF-mMIMO with MEC has been recently explored in \cite{Femenias2022} and \cite{Mukherjee2020}.
+The former proposes a joint optimization of the partial offloading ratio per task and the resulting computational resources allocated at a single MEC server to minimize either the aggregated latency or the energy consumption at each user.
+The author in~\cite{Mukherjee2020} investigate the successful edge computing probability (SECP) for a target computation latency by using queuing theory and stochastic geometry, and by considering a random computation latency model.
 The system model in~\cite{Mukherjee2020} consists of APs equipped with independent MEC servers, a CPU with a central MEC server (CS), and devices performing offloading either to the CS or to one of their serving APs, with some successful computing probability.
-Such a system implements a cell-free user-centric approach from the radio resource allocation viewpoint, but it does not from the MEC perspective.
-Following on this track, we explore in this paper the potential benefits of jointly optimizing radio and computational resources in a CF-mMIMO system with user-centric MEC approach.
+The joint decoding of the offloaded user data at one of the serving APs/CS is, however, not recommended due to extra delays caused by the fronthaul communications.
+In fact, the considered architecture implements a specific instance of cell-free massive MIMO, namely a small-cells network.
+Moreover, in~\cite{Mukherjee2020} both uplink transmit powers and allocated computational resources are fixed rather than optimized.
+Following on this track, in this paper we explore the potential benefits of jointly optimizing radio and computational resources in a MEC-enabled CF-mMIMO system.